 I had to use two photos to present the radio box.
 If I shot it in one go, the picture would be lacking in detail.
-On the Left side the control head and mic clip are secured to the box lid.
-The control head is connected to the main body via a telephone 6 conductor flat cable.
-This works fine and since the stock separation cable is much to long for this set up, the 3 footer works much better.
-Inside the box is the main body of the radio plus the power supply and an external speaker to direct the audio toward the operator.
+On the Left side the control head, speaker and mic clip are secured to the box lid.
+The control head is connected to the main body via a home-brewed 6 conductor cable.
+This works fine and since the stock separation cable is much to long for this set up, the 1.5 footer works much better.
+Inside the box is the main body of the radio plus the power supply.
 One will notice that a 90 degree elbow is connected to the SO-239 on the back of the radio to make connecting the coax much easier.
-This picture shows version two.
-In version three I have replaced the Jetstream power supply shown here with a thinner 12.5 amp supply.
-I also moved the external speaker from the location shown.
-I removed the back of the speaker housing and drilled a hole to the right of the microphone and installed the speaker there.
+This picture shows version three.
+I am using a 12.5 amp supply which is quite slim allowing room for the extension cables.
 I also added a 3.5mm mono jack to the speaker front housing so that if a headset is needed, the headset plugs can be plugged into the mic jack and the speaker jack.
 I also created a pair of extension cords for the separation cable and the external speaker cable so that the control head can be placed on a desk or table and the main body with the power supply can stay on the floor under the table or desk.
 The extensions add about 6 feet of separation to the system.
-The picture below left shows the extension cables.
-Also there is a temporary power cord that has since been replaced.
+The picture above right shows the extension cables and the power cable which was supplied by a fellow ham Jerry Johnson, AE4XW

 To the righgt is a view of the aluminum telescopic antenna with the base for the antenna semi-permanently mounted on the top section.
 From a collapsed length of approximately 3' 6" it extends to a hair over 12 feet.
 That should keep the RF well above the heads of the operators at least.